samuele-mattiuzzo/pyramos-game/README.md

 ## How To Play:

+- you will see a cross-shaped configuration of 5 tiles at the center of your screen
+- the "player" is always in the central tile
+- only the tiles above, below, to the left and to the right of the player will be uncovered
+- every move will change the configuration of the 4 tiles adjacent to the player based on their position on the map
+- only the floor tiles are movable on
-- use the arrows to move the adventurer
+- use the arrow keys to navigate the maps
-- everytime the adventurer moves, he'll see the valid steps around himself.
-Walls will not be uncovered.
-Corners can't be seen around.
-- reach the end of the dungeon
+- reach the end of each level
-- avoid hitting the walls (aka don't try to move toward one of them) or you'll die of a trap

-## Dungeon Tiles:

-Togheter with the Player tile, there are 4 other tile types:

-- wall : don't hit one, or you'll die
-- floor : there you go...
-- start point : a floor tile marked with a green S
-- end point : guess what?
+- avoid hitting moving towards a wall / boundary

 ## To-Do(s):

-- rename the game and the adventurer!
+- rename the game!
 - make it stand alone
-- give it a nice ui (Tkinter?)
 - more levels
 - more puzzles